sagemath/trac_to_gh/Issue 781.md

 # Issue 781: Matrix from Matrix_integer_dense() blows up (Dup of 799 for formatting)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/781

 Original creator: justin